AccelerateHS/accelerate/README.md

 The following supported add-ons are available as separate packages:

-  * [accelerate-llvm-native][accelerate-llvm-native]: Backend targeting multicore CPUs.
+  * [accelerate-llvm-native][accelerate-llvm-native]: Backend targeting multicore CPUs
   * [accelerate-llvm-ptx][accelerate-llvm-ptx]: Backend targeting CUDA-enabled NVIDIA GPUs.
-Requires a GPU with compute capability 2.0 or greater (see the [table on Wikipedia][wiki-cc]).
+Requires a GPU with compute capability 2.0 or greater (see the [table on Wikipedia][wiki-cc])
   * [accelerate-cuda][accelerate-cuda]: Backend targeting CUDA-enabled NVIDA GPUs.
-Requires a GPU with compute capability 1.2 or greater. _NOTE:_ This backend is being deprecated in favour of `accelerate-llvm-ptx`.
+Requires a GPU with compute capability 1.2 or greater. _NOTE:_ This backend is being deprecated in favour of `accelerate-llvm-ptx`
   * [accelerate-examples][accelerate-examples]: Computational kernels and applications showcasing the use of Accelerate as well as a regression test suite (supporting function and performance testing)
   * [accelerate-io][accelerate-io]: Fast conversion between Accelerate arrays and other array formats (for example, Repa and Vector)
-  * [accelerate-fft][accelerate-fft]: Fast Fourier transform implementation, with bindings to optimised FFI implementations.
+  * [accelerate-fft][accelerate-fft]: Fast Fourier transform implementation, with bindings to optimised FFI implementations

-Install them from Hackage with `cabal install PACKAGENAME`.

-We also maintain the following libraries:
+  * [accelerate-bignum][accelerate-bignum]: Fixed-width large integer arithmetic
   * [colour-accelerate][colour-accelerate]: Colour representations in Accelerate (RGB, sRGB, HSV, and HSL)
   * [gloss-accelerate][gloss-accelerate]: Generate [gloss][gloss] pictures from Accelerate
   * [gloss-raster-accelerate][gloss-raster-accelerate]: Parallel rendering of raster images and animations